code-inspect-binder/.github/profile/README.md

 ## 1. Project Processing Failures

-This includes a summary of OSF-hosted R projects that failed at various stages of a reproducibility pipeline.
+This section summarizes OSF-hosted R projects that failed at various stages of the reproducibility pipeline.
 The results are consolidated in [project_processing_failures](https://github.com/code-inspect-binder/overview/blob/main/results/project_processing_failures.csv), which contains:

 | Column            | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|